Which under-the-radar destinations should you be travelling to in 2020?Read more...

 The newer injectable typhoid vaccines (eg: Typhim Vi) last for three years and are about 85% effective.
 Oral capsules (Vivotif) may also be available for those aged six and over.
 Three capsules over five days lasts for approximately three years but may be less effective than the injectable forms as their efficacy depends on how well they are absorbed.

 Vaccinations for rabies are advised for everyone, but are especially important for travellers visiting more remote areas, especially if you will be more than 24 hours away from medical help and definitely if you will be working with animals.

-In the major cities, it will be said that the water is safe for cleaning teeth as it is heavily chlorinated (neighbouring Tajikistan and Afghanistan suffer cholera outbreaks).
+In the major cities, it will be said that the water is safe for cleaning teeth as it is heavily chlorinated (neighbouring Afghanistan suffer cholera outbreaks).
 However, it is always safer to use bottled water both for drinking and for cleaning your teeth.